symbol/symbol/client/catapult/docs/RUNNETWORKLIN.md

 cp ../tools/nemgen/resources/mijin-test.properties resources/
 ```

-WARNING: It is NOT recommended to use the default configuration values in production environments.
+WARNING: Using the default configuration values in production environments is NOT recommended.

 ## Generate accounts